The best BBC films to watch on iPlayer right now

 (Image credit: Vertigo Films)

-From the team which produces Horrible Histories, Bill stars The Wrong Mans and Ghosts actor and writer Mathew Baynton as a very different version of William Shakespeare.
-This incarnation sees Bill during his ‘lost years’ as a young, hopeless wannabe lute player who is caught up in a tale of murder and intrigue, a far cry from the famous playwright we know today.
+From the team that produces Horrible Histories, Bill stars The Wrong Mans and Ghosts actor and writer Mathew Baynton as a very different version of William Shakespeare.
+This incarnation sees Bill during his "lost years" as a young, hopeless wannabe lute player who is caught up in a tale of murder and intrigue, a far cry from the famous playwright we know today.

 Bill becomes tangled up in a plot to assassinate Queen Elizabeth, and the events that follow change him and his priorities; Bill is never really about how he becomes the greatest writer the English language has ever known.
 A preposterous narrative, of course, but Bill is broadly enjoyable because of the amount of Carry On-level humor and thanks to the film's winning recreation of Elizabethan England.